 The words rang in my heart.

-What do I want to be when I grow up?
-I’m a grown up and I don’t even know what I wanted to be.
+What do I want to be when I grow old?
 “Kate, what if I answered it wrong?”

 She tugged at me and we started for the car again.
 “I don’t think it’s like a test with a right or wrong answer, but I could be wrong.
 Why don’t you write the first thing that you ever thought you wanted to be when you were five.”

 “Five?
 I could barely remember anything at seven,” I said.

 “You’re a late bloomer then.
 I remembered wanting to be a photographer on my fifth birthday when I blew the cake and the candles refused to be blown off.
 The tongues of fire blazed yellow orange and red on my rainbow colored cake.
 I wanted to capture that moment with a blink, wished I had a camera inserted in my eyes and each blink would be a camera shutter.”

 “You’re an early bloomer perhaps.
 The average person would have distinct memories at around 6 years old,” I said.